RxLaboratory/Ramses/src-docs/docs/help/assetgroups.md

 ## Attributes

-As any other object in *Ramses*, the steps are defined by their:
+As any other object in *Ramses*, the assset groups are defined by their:

 - ***Name***
 - ***Short Name***